{{ brewPathStageLabel }} Hot water Coffee bed Brew ice {{ visualIceMarker }}

 Why is hot brew water lower than total recipe water?

-Does the modeled temperature replace measuring the drink?
+Does modeled temperature replace a thermometer?

-No. The workflow is hot extraction over ice.
+No. The workflow is hot extraction over measured ice.
 Cold brew uses cool-water extraction over a much longer time, so its ratio, timing, and flavor tradeoffs are different.

 Glossary: